Arranging and Grouping Wall Pictures

 Mats Create Interest

-Composition, Style, Theme, and Color
+Composition, Style, Theme and Color

-It’s important to decide on the theme you want.
+It's important to decide on the theme you want.
 Perhaps you love the ocean and sailing.
-A collection of seascapes, beach houses, surf-fishing, and sailboats will create a perfect grouping.
+A collection of seascapes, beach houses, surf-fishing and sailboats will create a perfect grouping.
 If your furniture is dark wood with rich warm leather and your color scheme is golds, reds and browns, then you can repeat those colors with various pictures of sunsets.

 Using What You Have

 You might not have the money in your decorating budget to purchase new pictures and need to use what you have.
 The challenge with this kind of arrangement is to make a mis-match of frames and pictures come together.
-You can create continuity between different styles and sizes of picture frames by painting them the same color.
+Create continuity between different styles and sizes of picture frames by painting them the same color.
 This technique works because the frames become a backdrop allowing the pictures to stand out.

 Now that you have your pictures selected, you’re ready to begin arranging them.
 Lay your pictures on the floor and begin arranging together.